 One of the most effective weight loss strategies is slow eating.
 It works because of numerous reasons, including delay in appetite.
 According to research, chewing gum has a very similar effect on your hunger and satiety signals.

 So increasing the number of chews it’s a behavioral strategy to reduce food intake, not to burn calories (source).

 Is Gum Good for Weight Loss?

-Chewing gum is good for weight loss.
-Between-meal gum chewing can enhance the satiety response, reduce caloric intake during meals, reduce postprandial appetite, and reduces hunger levels.
-This means regular gum chewing lowers the overall desire to eat.
+As a whole, chewing gum is good for weight loss because it enhances the satiety response, reduces caloric intake during meals, and reduces postprandial appetite.
+Chewing gum also reduces hunger levels, which helps to lower the overall desire to eat.

-Of course, it doesn’t burn calories like a 20-minute abs class, but at least you will feel less hungry.
+Of course, it doesn’t burn calories like my 20-minute abs class, but at least you will feel less hungry.
 Which is what you want on the calorie restriction program.